alphagov/govuk-country-and-territory-autocomplete/README.md

 - [Greenkeeper](https://greenkeeper.io/), a GitHub bot that will submit pull requests to your open source project when there are new versions of your dependencies
 - [David](https://www.npmjs.com/package/david), a command line tool that can be configured to run on your continuous integration environment and return a non-zero status when there are new versions of your dependencies

-## Support and troubleshooting

-Government Digital Service (GDS) maintains the platform behind registers and creates widgets such as the location autocomplete to make it easier for service teams to use register data.

-Contact GDS if you want to use the autocomplete, but your needs differ from what is covered in this guide.

-[Contact the GOV.UK Registers team](https://registers.cloudapps.digital/support) if you have any problems or questions that are not covered in this guide.
-Please include screenshots if useful.
-GDS provides operational support from 09:00 - 17:00 Monday-Friday.

-You can also raise an issue against this repository if you prefer.

 ## Glossary